PatrickFis/Azure-Study-Notes/Azure Developer/Azure Caching.md

 - Helps delivery content to users across the globe by placing content at servers placed at different locations throughout the world
 - General process for the CDN:
   - A user in a location makes a request against the CDN endpoint
-  - The CDN checks whether the point of presence location closest to the user has the request file
+  - The CDN checks whether the point of presence location closest to the user has the requested file
   - If not, a request is made to get the file from the source
   - A server in the POP will then cache the file
   - The server will send the file to the user